 The Reuters Institute’s constitution commits us to providing an independent forum for exchanges between practitioners and analysts of journalism, and all those affected by it, and to the pursuit of impartial scholarship of the highest standard.

 We are an integral part of the University of Oxford and accountable to the Department of Politics and International Relations’ General Purposes Committee and Head of the Department as well as to our Steering Committee, which has general oversight of our activities.
 Our Advisory Board provides more general input and suggestions for our work.
 It consists of high profile international figures from news organisations, technology companies, media policy-making and the academy.

 Due to UK government advice to work from home during the coronavirus epidemic, email is the best way to contact us.

-- If you would like to discuss how you, or your organisation could work in partnership with the Reuters Institute and help create impact through supporting our research, events or Journalist Fellowship programme, contact Kate Hanneford-Smith, Institute Administrator: kate.hanneford-smith(at)politics.ox.ac.uk
+- If you would like to discuss how you, or your organisation could work in partnership with the Reuters Institute and help create impact through supporting our research, events or Journalist Fellowship programme, contact Kate Hanneford-Smith, Director of Operations: kate.hanneford-smith(at)politics.ox.ac.uk

 - If you are a journalist seeking information or comment for one of your stories, contact Eduardo Suárez or Matthew Leake: eduardo.suarez(at)politics.ox.ac.uk / matthew.leake(at)politics.ox.ac.uk